jjwils/wordpress_cdk_fargate_python/README.md

-# Wordpress CDK using Fargate and Aurora python Construct
+# Wordpress CDK using Fargate and Aurora python Stack

 This uses the latest version of Wordpress in Dockerhub and AuroraMysql 3.05.1 (MySQL 8)